c1au6i0/covid19census/README.md

 ## U.S. Datasets and Sources

-Data regarding COVID-19 number of cases and deaths (at the county level) were obtained from the [New York Time git repository](https://github.com/nytimes/covid-19-data), whereas number of tests and hospitalizations from the [the Covid Tracking Project](https://covidtracking.com/api%7D).
+Data regarding COVID-19 number of cases and deaths (at the county level) can be obtained from the [New York Time](https://github.com/nytimes/covid-19-data) or the [Johns Hopkins University](https://github.com/CSSEGISandData), whereas number of tests and hospitalizations from the [the Covid Tracking Project](https://covidtracking.com/api%7D).

 The other datsets were obtained from the [Homeland Infrastructure